platformsh/platformsh-docs/sites/platform/src/dedicated-gen-3/_index.md

 - **Tremendous performance with a high availability of 99.99% SLA.**<BR>
   By default, a three-host cluster is associated with your default (production) environment.
-  Upon request, you can have another one associated with your staging environment.

 - **Greater self serviceability and control over your dedicated resources.**<BR>
   You don't need to submit a support ticket to add, configure,